colouring-cities/colouring-core/etl/README.md

 python epc.py
 ```

+This should have created a csv in the `/etl` dir called `'gla-epc-subset.csv'`.

-Open `load_epc.sql` and edit `'gla-epc-subset.csv'` to be the full path to the csv, then run this script to create a new table for the EPC data and load the csv data into it.
+Create a new table for the EPC data and load the csv data into it.

 ```
-psql < load_epc.sql
+./load_epc.sh
 ```